-- Scenario Planning should include: - those to whom the patient presents the greatest risk - the likely impact and severity of harm associated with this patient - future risk scenarios for this patient at a under different levels of security. - factors that may increase or decrease level of risk - Evaluation of risk: an opinion on risk will be provided that flows logically from the formulation.
-It will draw from the formulation to clearly, concisely and coherently inform the recommendations for risk management. - Recommendations about the areas that should be targeted by treatment and management strategies in order to reduce future risk in the areas of: - Interventions and treatment - Monitoring - Supervision - Victim safety planning - Consider the appropriateness of approaching victim(s) or representatives of victims or gather victim specific information to include victim psychologic and physical impact of index offending, victim factors in offence(s) such as victim selection, and future likely victim impacts related to risk assessment.
+- Scenario Planning should include: - Description of the nature and type of violence. - Those to whom the patient presents the greatest risk. - The likely impact and severity of harm associated with this patient. - Future risk scenarios for this patient under different levels of security (where relevant). - Factors that may increase or decrease level of risk. - Evaluation of risk: an opinion on risk will be provided that flows logically from the formulation.
+It will draw from the formulation to clearly, concisely and coherently inform the recommendations for risk management. - Recommendations about the areas that should be targeted by treatment and management strategies in order to reduce future risk in the areas of: - Interventions and treatment. - Monitoring. - Supervision. - Victim safety planning. - Consider the appropriateness of approaching victim(s) or representatives of victims or gather victim specific information to include victim psychological and physical impact of index offending, victim factors in offence(s) such as victim selection, and future likely victim impacts related to risk assessment.

 With respect to risk assessment and management, TSH accepts that "medical treatment and risk management are not the same.
-Irrespective of improvement and recovery in response to medical treatment, the risk posed by an individual patient will always be considered separately and determine the degree of liberty enjoyed by the patient".2 Whilst TSH works with individuals with mental disorder; the risk of harm and the consequent management of this will always be considered as a separate although interlinked part of the care and treatment plan.
+Irrespective of improvement and recovery in response to medical treatment, the risk posed by an individual patient will always be considered separately and determine the degree of liberty enjoyed by the patient".3 Whilst TSH works with individuals with mental disorder; the risk of harm and the consequent management of this will always be considered as a separate although interlinked part of the care and treatment plan.

-The RMA's Risk Assessment Tools Evaluation Directory (RATED)3 provides a comprehensive review of all risk assessment tools currently available and evaluates their validity and utility for different offender groups, including their applicability to a Scottish population.
+The RMA's Risk Assessment Tools Evaluation Directory (RATED)4 provides a comprehensive review of all risk assessment tools currently available and evaluates their validity and utility for different offender groups, including their applicability to a Scottish population.
 Although RATED will be considered the main source of reference to use when deciding on the applicability of risk assessment tools for TSH population, risk assessment procedures will not be limited to those articulated in this document; other assessment instruments can be used at the clinical team's discretion.

 Carrying out a risk assessment of an individual patient is only one of the first steps towards planning his care and treatment.
-The RMA have also issued Standards and Guidelines for Risk Management4 and identify the need for:
+The RMA have also issued Standards and Guidelines for Risk Management (RMA, 2018) and identify the need for:

-- Risk Assessment as described above - Risk management plans and decisions will be based on a risk assessment which is of the appropriate level to support such a decision or plan.
-Processes will be dynamic with the capacity to respond to changes in risk, and there will be proportionality in the level and immediacy of any response to change. - Risk strategies of monitoring, supervision, intervention and victim-safety planning will be tailored to the needs of the individual.
+- Risk Assessment as described above. - Risk management plans and decisions will be based on a risk assessment which is of the appropriate level to support such a decision or plan.
+Processes will be dynamic with the capacity to respond to changes in risk, and there will be proportionality in the level and immediacy of any response to change.

-2 Joint response by Scottish Executive, NHS Greater Glasgow City Council Social Work Department to the report of the inquiry into the care and treatment of Mr L and Mr M by the Mental Welfare Commission, March 2006
+3 Joint response by Scottish Executive, NHS Greater Glasgow City Council Social Work Department to the report of the inquiry into the care and treatment of Mr L and Mr M by the Mental Welfare Commission, March 2006